catherinelee274/catherinelee274/README.md

 * Best Under Construction Hack @ LAHacks 2020
 * Best Data Usability Hack @ PennApps 2019
 * Best Use of Microsoft Azure @ Cal Hacks 5.0 2018
-* One of 38 attendees selected out of 1,000+ applicants to attend Twitter DevelopHer
-* Selected for the Google CodeU program
-* Selected for the JP Morgan Code for Good Hackathon
-* Rewriting the Code Fellow

 ## Employment
 * Summer 2022 - now: Software Engineer @ Google